Thera-Pod Instructions (Jumbo Heat-able Cuttlepod Plushies)

 • Do Not Get Wet: Avoid getting the heat pack wet as this can cause the filling inside to break down.

-Replacing the filling: Over time, or if it has gotten wet, the organic filling will begin to break down.
+Over time, or if it has gotten wet, the organic filling (rice) will begin to break down.
 When this occurs, an amateur sewist (or anyone with a needle and thread) should be able to easily replace the filling and give the heat pack a new life!

 1. Remove the heat pack from the Cuttlepod through the zipper.